Chiclet keyboard

 A chiclet keyboard is a computer keyboard with keys that form an array of small, flat rectangular or lozenge-shaped rubber or plastic keys that look like erasers or "Chiclets", a brand of chewing gum manufactured in the shape of small squares with rounded corners.
-It is an evolution of the membrane keyboard, using the same principle of a single rubber sheet with individual electrical switches underneath each key, but with the addition of an additional upper layer which provides superior tactile feedback through a buckling mechanism.
+It is an evolution of the membrane keyboard, using the same principle of a single rubber sheet with individual electrical switches underneath each key, but with an additional upper layer which provides superior tactile feedback through a buckling mechanism.
 The term "chiclet keyboard" is sometimes incorrectly used to refer to island-style keyboards.

 Since the mid-1980s, chiclet keyboards have been mainly restricted to lower-end electronics, such as small handheld calculators, cheap PDAs and many remote controls, though the name is also used to refer to scissor keyboards with superficially similar appearance.

 History

 The term first appeared during the home computer era of the late 1970s to mid-1980s.
 The TRS-80 Color Computer, TRS-80 MC-10, and Timex Sinclair 2068 were all described as having "chiclet keys".

-This style of keyboard has been met with a poor reception.
+This style of keyboard has been met with poor reception, and especially derided by touch typists.
 John Dvorak wrote that it was "associated with $99 el cheapo computers".
 The keys on ZX Spectrum computers are "rubber dome keys" which were sometimes described as "dead flesh", while the feel of the IBM PCjr's chiclet keyboard was reportedly compared to "massaging fruit cake".
 Its quality was such that an amazed Tandy executive, whose company had previously released a computer with a similarly unpopular keyboard, asked "How could IBM have made that mistake with the PCjr?"